bluengreen/rails_train/section2/formemailer.md

 # Form Emailer

-This project will demonstrates creating a new application, configuring the new application, creating a database and active record model, scaffolding an active record model, and creating a mailer.
+This project will show you how to create a new application, configuring the new application for sending email, creating a database and activerecord model, scaffolding an activerecord model, and creating a mailer.

 This application demonstrates techniques that can be applied to web projects within any organization.

 Examples:
+- forms for users to input information
-- marketing
+- marketing page (sign up, optin/optout, support)
-- optin/optout
 - email notifications
-- forms

 ```